Contents

 1. Run dumbVerilog.py for each of the logic modules comprising the AGC to generate a kind of "rough draft" of the Verilog source code for each of them.

 2. Combine all of the rough-draft Verilog source-code files for the modules by appending them end-to-end into one big file.
+Realize that the result is not Verilog source code that we'll eventually compile, but merely is an input to some of our Python scripts to deduce the existing signals in the AGC.

 3. Run dumbInitialization.py on the big Verilog file to generate an initialization file.